brownidj/haskell_stuff/README.md

 Symbol | Meaning
 :---|:---
-\| | can be read as 'evaluates to’ or  'such that’ or 'or’ -> | can be read as 'returns’ eg a -> a can be read as take a parameter 'a' and return 'a'
+\| | can be read as 'evaluates to’ or  'such that’ or 'or’ -> | can be read as 'returns’ eg a -> a can be read as: take a parameter 'a' and return 'a'
 <- | can be read as 'is drawn from’ eg [x*2 \| x <- [1..10]]. x is drawn from [1..10]
 <- | List comprehension generator, Single assignment operator in do-constr.
 => | can be read as 'evaluates to’